ZenVPN Review 2025: Overpriced and Underperforming

 DNS leak tests

-• ZenVPN DNS leak test results: ZenVPN passed its DNS leak tests.
+• DNS leak test results: ZenVPN failed its DNS leak test.

 Domain Name System (DNS) is the internet’s address book.
 It’s how it translates human language to computer language to take you where you want to go online.